Clinic Services

 • Emergency & Urgent Care

 We are also available for urgent care when the condition is not life-threatening, but you feel your pet needs to be seen before you are able to get an appointment.
-Our veterinarians will work to "squeeze" you in between scheduled appointments.
+Our veterinarian will work to "squeeze" you in between scheduled appointments.
 When you arrive, our receptionists will be able to give you an estimate on how long you may have to wait in order to be seen.

 • Types of Pets Seen